CopticScriptorium/lexical-taggers/README.md

 example: _enrich.pl -l language-tagger/lexicon.txt my_file.txt

+The language tagger now includes lexical entries provided by the [Database and Dictionary of Greek Loanwords in Coptic (DDGLC)](http://research.uni-leipzig.de/ddglc).
+We thank the DDGLC and its director, Dr. Tonio Sebastian Richter, for this collaboration.

 Perl script Copyright 2013-16 Amir Zeldes, Caroline T. Schroeder.
 The perl program is free software.
 You may copy or redistribute the script under the same terms as Perl itself.